 - Homicidal threats, either verbal or in written statements

-It is important to remember that just because a student appears to be experiencing one of these signs it does not necessarily mean that he or she is in significant distress.
+It is important to remember that just because a student appears to be experiencing one of these signs it does not necessarily mean that they are in significant distress.
 Many of the above situations are short lasting.
 However, if a student’s distress appears to be severe, or you notice one or more of these signs over a prolonged period of time, then it may be necessary to intervene.
 If you have doubts or concerns about the seriousness of your student’s problems, please consult with one of the staff members at the GSU Counseling Center.

 Eligibility and Services